Nazem Kadri: Colorado Avalanche (2019–2022)

-On July 1, 2019, Kadri (along with Calle Rosén and a third-round pick in the 2020 NHL Entry Draft) was traded to the Colorado Avalanche in exchange for Tyson Barrie, Alexander Kerfoot and a sixth-round pick in 2020.
-He found success with his new team, serving as their second-line center, recording 19 goals and 17 assists in his first 51 games, before missing the rest of the 2019–20 season due to a lower-body injury.
+On July 1, 2019, Kadri along with Calle Rosén and a 2020 third-round pick was traded to the Colorado Avalanche in exchange for Tyson Barrie, Alexander Kerfoot and a sixth-round pick in 2020.
+He found success with his new team, serving as their second-line centre, recording 19 goals and 17 assists in his first 51 games, before missing the rest of the 2019–20 season due to a lower-body injury.
 The regular season was itself prematurely ended by three weeks due to the COVID-19 pandemic restrictions, with the 2020 playoffs held later in the summer in a bubble in Edmonton, Canada at Rogers Place.
 Kadri rejoined the team for the playoffs and played a major role in the team's victories in the qualifying round and the first round.
 Colorado eventually lost to the Dallas Stars in the second round in seven games.

 With the pandemic still ongoing, the NHL revised its format for a shortened 2020–21 season, with teams exclusively playing within their divisions.
 Kadri had 11 goals and 21 assists in all 56 games played, while the Avalanche enjoyed an excellent season and won the Presidents' Trophy as the best team in the league, narrowly prevailing over rivals the Vegas Golden Knights.
 Entering the 2021 playoffs as one of the favourites, the Avalanche swept the St. Louis Blues in the first round.
-However, Kadri was suspended for eight games after an illegal hit to the head of Blues defenseman Justin Faulk in game two of the first-round playoff series.
+However, Kadri was suspended for eight games after an illegal hit to the head of Blues defenceman Justin Faulk in game two of the first-round playoff series.
 Kadri appealed the suspension, which was upheld by the league.
 Kadri would not return to the 2021 playoffs as the last game of his suspension coincided with Colorado's elimination in the second round in six games by the Vegas Golden Knights.
 He later reflected on the situation, saying "I hate letting people down, I do.
 And when I looked up from the ice and saw Justin lying there…I knew what was coming.
 I knew.
 When I was sitting in the penalty box, my mind was just spinning.
 I was frustrated with myself."